Our Current Working Campaigns

 A campaign highlighting the need for a portable long service leave scheme for Tasmanian workers.
 Currently, portable long service leave is applied unequally across Tasmanian industrial sectors.

-A national Health Services Union initiative calling for better working conditions and entitlements for our cherished NDIS workers, who are often burnt out due to overworking stress or leaving the sector due to the poor working conditions and low wages.
+A national Health Services Union initiative calling for better working conditions and entitlements for our cherished NDIS workers, who are often burnt out due to overworking stress or leaving over the poor working conditions and low wages.